A Corner of a Foreign Field

 A Corner of a Foreign Field: The Indian History of a British Sport is a 2002 book by Indian historian Ramachandra Guha that offers a historical account of cricket in the Indian subcontinent.
 Some critics have called it one of the finest books on cricket.

 Background

 The book was initially conceived as a biography of left-arm spinner Palwankar Baloo.
 Baloo was a Dalit, a community that has historically been subjected to untouchability under the Indian caste system.
 His cricketing feats, however, enabled him to overcome contemporary Indian social barriers associated with being a Dalit.
 As Guha explored Baloo's story further, the book expanded to become a social history of cricket in India.
 On the subject of the book, Guha has written, "The making of modern India is its theme, with cricket serving merely as a vehicle, as my chief source of illustrative example."

 Editions

 An early edition cover featured a picture of author R.K.
 Narayan playing cricket with his nephews and niece.

+Awards

+The book won the 2002 Book of the Year Award from The Cricket Society and MCC.